diiq/unjustifiable/README.md

 With unjustifiable, text can look like this: ![Example](./sample.png)

 Note the dangling punctuation, and that text can change styles inline -- bold words are wider, but the text is still properly aligned.
+Floats and other incursions to the text are also supported.

-See [my blog](http://diiq.org/#!/blog/interaction-words) for a full-length of how unjustifiable makes justified text better.
+See [my blog](http://diiq.org/writing/interaction-words.html) for a live example.

 Unjustifiable works best when paired with a hyphenating function; I recommend [Hypher](https://github.com/bramstein/hypher) (that's what I use.)